SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - In Application CICD, we are following shift-left method, everything will be done in Dev environment like clone, scans, unit testing, build, deployment, functional test cases etc. Once DEV deployment is over, we can deploy applications to any higher environments like SIT, UAT, etc. PROD deployments must happen through CR and JIRA process.
 - https://github.com/daws-76s/concepts/blob/master/CICD.MD
 - First create whole project infra using one jenkinsfile.
 If there is NO dependency from one folder to another folder like 04-databases & 05-app-alb.
 For that we have "Parallel stages" in Jenkins pipeline (We need to use a keyword called parallel) so because of this parallel, both resources will create at a time to save the time.
 Other folders like VPC, SG, VPN have dependencies (Like it is following sequential process).
 We can also add plan command or 07-acm code also.
-- We can keep all static values like nexus URL or any other URLs in "pipelineGlobals.groovy"
+- We can keep all static values like nexus URL, file path, credentials etc in "pipelineGlobals.groovy"
 - What is change management process ?
 - What is Jira to Jenkins Integration ?
 Jira is a ticket management tool.